Synaco/prolug-linux-admin/unit1/u1_lab.md

 ls

 # What do each of these values mean? `man date` to figure those values out.
+# Answer: The first command will create a file with the hostname of the machine.
+# The second command will create the same thing, but appends the date in
+# YYYY-mm-dd format.
+The third command will create the same thing as the
+# second command but it will append the seconds since epoch time.

 # Try to set the following values in the file